The Real Poop

-You eat, sleep and breathe sports.
+You eat, sleep, and breathe sports.
 Your friends marvel at your vast knowledge of obscure statistical trivia.
 There isn't a square inch of your bedroom wall space that isn't covered by some autographed jersey or framed rookie baseball card.
-You can even appreciate soccer.
-Unfortunately, your fastest 40-yard dash time just says “yes” on the coach’s scoring card and you can barely get more vertical than a fire hydrant.
-So you cant be one of these people, which was Plan A; but you can be the first derivative and have a great time pouring coffee for them.
+You can even appreciate soccer—sort of.
+Nobody appreciates all those fake injuries.

-It takes a passion like yours to pursue a career in sportscasting where you know that the best you’ll ever be in your game(s) is second fiddle.
-However, a love of sports is only one aspect of what it takes to be successful.
+It takes a passion like yours to pursue a career in sportscasting.
+However, a love of sports is only one aspect of what it takes to be successful in this business.
 You're also a performer and television personality—you've got to be camera-friendly, you can't have any semblance of shyness or timidity, and you must be able to speak with a self-assured and natural ease.
-You’ve got to be able to find the balance between asking the hard-hitting questions that fans want to hear the answers to, but at the same time not hitting your interviewees so hard with them that they won’t grant you another interview.
-You have to hit them just right.